dask/dask/docs/source/institutional-faq.rst

 As such it is used in *many* different ways.

-However, the most common problem that Dask solves is connecting Python analysts to distributed hardware.
-The institutions for whom Dask has the greatest impact are those who have a large body of Python users who are accustomed to libraries like NumPy, Pandas, Jupyter, Scikit-Learn and others, but want to scale those workloads onto a cluster.
+However, the most common problem that Dask solves is connecting Python analysts to distributed hardware, particularly for data science and machine learning workloads.
+The institutions for whom Dask has the greatest impact are those who have a large body of Python users who are accustomed to libraries like NumPy, Pandas, Jupyter, Scikit-Learn and others, but want to scale those workloads across a cluster.
 Often they also have distributed computing resources that are going underused.

 Dask removes both technological and cultural barriers to connect Python users to computing resources in a way that is native to both the users and IT.

-"Help me scale my notebook onto the cluster" is a common pain point for institutions today, and it is a common entry point for Dask usage.
+"*Help me scale my notebook onto the cluster*" is a common pain point for institutions today, and it is a common entry point for Dask usage.